Conditional Order

 Gas Costs: On-chain execution requires gas.

-Latency: Checking conditions adds latency vs immediate execution.
+Latency: Checking conditions adds latency compared to immediate execution.

-Missed Conditions: If oracle fails or keeper offline, condition might not execute.
+Missed Conditions: If an oracle fails or a keeper is offline, the condition might not execute.

-Complexity: Complex conditions hard to verify and secure.
+Complexity: Complex conditions are hard to verify and secure.

 Costs must be justified by strategy value.